Claude Alexandre, Count of Bonneval: Life

+Descended from an old noble family of Limousin, France, originally knights of the castle in the viscounty of Ségur, Bonneval was sent to a Jesuit college after his father’s death.
+Admiral and Marshal of France, Tourville, a relative considered by some as one of the most talented naval officers in French military history, secured his entry into the navy at the age of thirteen.
+He distinguished himself in the battles of Dieppe, La Hougue, and Cadiz, where Marshal de Tourville commanded the French fleet.
+Disillusioned with the navy following a matter of honor, Bonneval purchased a commission in the elite French Guards Regiment in 1698, where he remained until 1701.

-The descendant of an old family of Limousin, Alexandre joined the Royal Marine Corps at the age of thirteen.
+The descendant of an old family of Limousin, France, Alexandre joined the Royal Marine Corps at the age of thirteen.
 After three years he entered the army and eventually rose to command a regiment.
 He served in the Italian campaigns under Catinat, Villeroy and Vendôme, and in the Netherlands under Luxembourg, showing indomitable courage and great military ability.
 However, his insolent attitude towards the minister of war led to a court martial (1704) in which he was condemned to death.
 He saved himself by fleeing to Germany.